Skip to main content

 Business information used for invoices and tax documents — company name, tax ID, representative, and address.

 A resilience policy where the engine allows requests to pass through (instead of blocking) when an internal error occurs.
-Available on Pro plans and above.
+Available on Pro plans.

 A connection to an external service (e.g., notification provider, point system, coupon service) used by policy actions.
-Configured with a base URL, API key, and optional parameters.
+Six types: WEBHOOK, COUPON, POINT, NOTIFICATION, CRM, MESSENGER.

 Some terms used on the LexQ website differ from the console and API terminology.